Alfred Hollings: Cricket

-Whilst at university, Hollings played cricket for the Varsity club, Victoria University's side.
-He scored a century playing for the team's junior side against Auckland University in 1923–24 and in December 1924 he took seven wickets for the juniors against the senior team and was considered worthy of a place in the senior side.
+Whilst at university, Hollings played cricket for the Varsity club, Victoria University's team.
+He scored a century playing for the team's junior team against Auckland University in 1923–24 and in December 1924 he took seven wickets for the juniors against the senior team and was considered worthy of a place in the senior team.
 By February 1925 he was receiving praise as the "best player in the junior grade" who had done "phenomenally well with bat and ball" and his name was suggested as one for the Wellington selector to consider.
-By December he had been selected in a group of players to practice for the Wellington representative side, having showed good form in a match between Varsity and the Wellington club, and it was suggested that he would "become one of Wellington's best all round cricketers".
+By December he had been selected in a group of players to practice for the Wellington representative team, having showed good form in a match between Varsity and the Wellington club, and it was suggested that he would "become one of Wellington's best all round cricketers".

-In January 1926 he played for a Wellington Colts side against a touring Auckland team, scoring 95 runs in a "stylish display", and by February the New Zealand Times was of the opinion that his selection for the Wellington side to play Auckland "should be assured", judging him "one of the finest all-rounders playing the game in Wellington this season".
+In January 1926 he played for a Wellington Colts team against a touring Auckland team, scoring 95 runs in a "stylish display", and by February the New Zealand Times was of the opinion that his selection for the Wellington team to play Auckland "should be assured", judging him "one of the finest all-rounders playing the game in Wellington this season".
 In April he played for Wellington against Nelson at the Basin Reserve, showing good batting form, scoring 69 runs in a Wellington total of 497.

-A good display for a Wellington Colts side against the senior side at the start of the 1926–27 season, followed by two centuries in November saw him described as "easily ahead of any other batsman in Wellington" and as "one of the most promising bats in Wellington if not in New Zealand" with the expectation that he would soon make his Wellington debut.
-A third century in early December, made in "tip-top style" and setting a Wellington provincial record as the first player to score centuries in three successive matches, saw the Times cricket correspondent describe Hollings as "the best colt he has during the last few years" and suggest that he had a good chance of playing for the New Zealand national cricket team on their planned tour of England in 1927, and despite a "patchy" performance for Wellington Town against a Country Districts side later in the month he was selected for the representative side for the opening Plunket Shield match of the season―the first time a Varsity player had been selected for the team since before World War I.
+A good display for a Wellington Colts team against the senior team at the start of the 1926–27 season, followed by two centuries in November saw him described as "easily ahead of any other batsman in Wellington" and as "one of the most promising bats in Wellington if not in New Zealand" with the expectation that he would soon make his Wellington debut.
+A third century in early December, made in "tip-top style" and setting a Wellington provincial record as the first player to score centuries in three successive matches, saw the Times cricket correspondent describe Hollings as "the best colt he has during the last few years" and suggest that he had a good chance of playing for the New Zealand national cricket team on their planned tour of England in 1927, and despite a "patchy" performance for Wellington Town against a Country Districts team later in the month he was selected for the representative team for the opening Plunket Shield match of the season―the first time a Varsity player had been selected for the team since before World War I.